mobilerobot-io/mobilerobot.io/content/projects/control-system.md

 ---
 title: Control Systems
 description: >
-  One of the most complex aspects of a self navigating vehicle is the control system.
+  The control system is the entire loop of the person or algorithm taking sensor inputs and telling the motor controls what to do the inputs.
 date: 2019-03-14
 category: project
 ---

-The first couple _mobile robot_ kits I played with where really awesome, but after the "demo" programs, as amazing as they were got boring pretty quick, and after all, how many things can you do with a little car that races around a colored line, or wanders through a contrived mazed avoid collisions with walls.
+The first couple _mobile robot_ kits I played with where really awesome, but after an hour of playing with the "demo" programs, as amazing as they were got boring pretty quick.
+After all, how many things can you do with a little car that races around a line, or wanders through a contrived mazed avoid collisions with walls.
 I want more from a robot!<!--more-->

 ## Modular Controls

 The first thing that comes to mind is a modular control system.
-While the ultimate goal is to create a _self driving_ vehical, that should not preclude use from Allowing humans to take control.
-As Matter of factThat is a hard requirement.
-Our systems will allow humans still override the robot, at the humans discretion.
+While the ultimate goal is to create a _self driving_ vehical, that should not preclude a human from taking control on demand.
+As matter of fact, human intervention or _hybrid_ control is a hard requirement.

-Not only Do we need to switch controls from humans, Back-and-forth between the human and the computer, The communication mechanism the human usesMake changeAs well as theInput the sensor inputs and algorithms the computer driven algorithms use.
+Not only Do we need to switch controls from humans, Back-and-forth between the human and the computer, The communication mechanism the human uses may change, from Wifi to RFID or Blue Tooth Light.
+Joystick, or motion control, etc.

+Likewise, we will have a variety sensor and camera inputs from periphereals.

+## Do NOT Rewrite Software

+It is imperative that we do not have to rewrite our software evertime one of these elements change.
+If you
+The soccer
-So what is imperative that we do not have to rewriteSee The soccer application for every combination of possibleControl mechanisms and driving algorithms canceled.
+pplication for every combination of possibleControl mechanisms and driving algorithms canceled.

 To accomplish this goal we were we will separate out the sensor